simveit/persistent_l2_cache_cuda/README.md

 For different architecture or arguments to the compiler adjust `CMAKE_CUDA_ARCHITECTURES` in `CMakeLists.txt`.
 Note the outcommented code using `atomicAdd` on `float4` will only work on Hopper (it's not performant though).

+You can see [here](https://docs.nvidia.com/cuda/cuda-c-best-practices-guide/#l2-cache) for the corresponding section in Cuda best practices guide.